 Defending Cincinnati Juvenile Drug Charges

+At Luftman, Heck & Associates, our Cincinnati criminal defense attorneys have experience helping children and teens in the Cincinnati area who are facing charges in a juvenile court.
 When your child or teen is arrested on drug charges and faces delinquency proceedings, it’s important to seek help from a compassionate and skilled Cincinnati juvenile criminal lawyer.
 A lawyer can be your juvenile’s voice in the process and work to ensure that he or she gets the outcome that is in the juvenile’s best interests.

 A good juvenile defense lawyer may be able to get your adolescent’s charge dismissed, or convince an Ohio juvenile court judge that one of the many alternatives to detention is appropriate.
 Additionally, an experienced Cincinnati juvenile criminal attorney can advocate for your child or juvenile to get the resources he or she needs to move on from any drug abuse problems and have a happy and healthy life.